CAG9/Smart-Contract-ETL/README.md

 # Smart Contract ETL
- A ETL to extract contract's deployer address and transaction hash from the smart contracts related to Tether in Coinbase
+ A ETL to extract contract's deployer address and transaction hash from the smart contracts related to Tether in Coinmarketcap
 ## Result
 ![alt text](https://github.com/CAG9/Smart-Contract-ETL/blob/main/Smart-contract-Result.png)
 ## Requirements